Atndesign/SlideyBubbleChat/readme.md

 if you use OBS

 1. Add a browser source
-2. Paste it the link
+2. Paste it the link: https://atndesign.github.io/SlideyBubbleChat/
 3. add at the end of the link "?channel=yourChannelName"
 4. Enjoy your slidy bubble chat !